 College of Engineering & Science News

-The College of Engineering & Science was well represented with top winners in the 2017 Detroit Mercy Elevator Pitch competition.
+The College of Engineering & Science was well represented at Detroit Mercy’s annual Celebration of Scholarly Achievement poster session today.

 ReBUILDetroit welcomes Leah Aggison, Ph.D. to the University of Detroit Mercy team as the Student Success Coach last month.

 Freshmen ReBUILDetroit scholars and their Detroit Mercy classmates attended the Michigan Branch of the American Society for Microbiology conference in Lansing earlier this month.

 In a recently published article, Detroit Mercy faculty highlight the grand challenges of engineering in the 21st Century.